-You may be surprised to learn that the health and wellness benefits of organic coffee are exactly the same as they are for non-organic coffee.
+Actually, the health and wellness benefits of organic coffee are the same as the benefits of non-organic coffee.

 Coffee contains a bountiful amount of crucial antioxidants, vitamins and minerals, no matter how it’s grown.
 Coffee, or the caffeine it contains, has been shown to reduce the risk of a wide range of illnesses and medical conditions that include diabetes, heart disease, degenerative neurological diseases, and heart disease.